 MDNSNsP stands for Bonjour Multicast Domain Name System Namespace Provider

 MdnsNSP.dll is a Windows DLL file.
 DLL is the abbreviation for Dynamic Link Library.
 DLL files are needed by programs or web browser extensions, because they contain program code, data, and resources.
 You can fix your mdnsNSP.dll problem by downloading the correct mdnsNSP.dll file.
 The following information can help you determine if mdnsNSP.dll is a Windows system file or if it belongs to an application that you can trust.

 Description: MdnsNSP.dll is not essential for Windows and will often cause problems.
-MdnsNSP.dll is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of the user's profile folder.
+MdnsNSP.dll is located in a subfolder of "C:\Program Files".

 A .dll file (Dynamic Link Library) is a special type of Windows program containing functions that other programs can call.
 This .dll file can be injected to all running processes and can change or manipulate their behavior.
 The program is not visible.
 There is no detailed description of this service.
 It can change the behavior of other programs or manipulate other programs.
 The mdnsNSP.dll file is not a Windows core file.
 MdnsNSP.dll is a Verisign signed file.
 MdnsNSP.dll is certified by a trustworthy company.
 The process can be uninstalled in the Control Panel.
 Therefore the technical security rating is 36% dangerous, however you should also read the user reviews.